FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 }
 ```

-Declaring multiple background is just like declaring a single background, but you comma separate you're multiple background values (with the first on top, etc.).
+Declaring multiple background is just like declaring a single background, but you comma separate your multiple background values (with the first on top, etc.).

 ---